cloud1992/CrossChainComunication/README.md

 **The purpose of this repo is the study and development of a gateway responsible for cross-chain communication.
 We will use different cross-chain protocols such as WormHole, LayerZero, CCIP, and possibly Axelar.**

+## This is a work in progress REPO

 ## Usage